Can sub-GeV dark matter coherently scatter on the electrons in the Atom?: Recoil of the electron cloud and its ionization

-is the DM-Cloud reduced mass and $\Delta E_{e}\equiv E_{e,f}-E_{e,i}$ is the energy transferred to the ionized electron.
-The kinematics of the Migdal effect, single electron and REC scattering are identical, however, the dynamics differ from each other which depend on the interacting objects, in other words, on where the momentum transfer to, the nucleus, electron or the cloud.
+The kinematics of the Migdal effect, single electron and REC scattering are similar, however, the dynamics differ from each other.
+They depend on the interacting objects, in other words, on which target the momentum are transferred to, the nucleus, electron or the electron cloud.
+The interaction term in the perturbation Hamiltonian of the collision between the dark matter and electron cloud with $Ze$ is